leftshiftone/gaia-js-sdk-convey/README.md

 * cod: Contains the code reader module (e.g. QRCode)
 * map: Contains modules for Open Street Map and Google Maps
 * vis: Contains modules for rendering data as charts
-* all: Enthält alle Convey Elemente
+* all: Contains all modules

 ## Development